Human Glutamate Receptor Ionotropic, Kainate 2 (GRIK2) Protein

 Description

-Human GRIK2 Protein is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human GRIK2 Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto